Nykfel/ARTHROCIF/1. Screening of cifA and cifB and their predicted protein domains/Domains/readme.md

-# 1. Screening of cifA and cifB and their predicted protein domains

 ## Data structure and processing

 Information related to the presence of domains for each sequence is provided in the table "TABLEAU".